sugiyamath/paraemb/README.md

 paraemb.py is a simple module to encode sentence as sentence vector.
 This module assumes using a sentence piece model and a trained sentence embedding.

+## logs

+logs have training logs as TensorBoard format.